fluid-project/handbook.floeproject.org/src/collections/approaches/en-CA/WebGamesAndSimulations.md

 If using a table of data:

-* Follow best practices for table formatting (i.e. proper use of table headers, no table nesting).
+* Follow good practices for table formatting (i.e. proper use of table headers, no table nesting).
 [See Data Table Best Practices at WebAccessibility.com](https://www.webaccessibility.com/best_practices.php?technology_platform_id=8).
 * Define any math, symbols, units, or acronyms.
 For additional information about making math accessible, see [Mathematics](/Mathematics.html).
 * Simplify and separate data tables if possible.
 Tables can be cumbersome to navigate (like with screen readers, small